Make-School-Courses/MOB-2.2-Game-Development/Lessons/Game-Design/Readme.md

 ## Wrap Up

 - Make sure you are in the slack channel for this class.
 - Stay tuned for project specifications.
-Spoiler: it will be a team project.
+Spoiler: you will need a pair. 😀😀

 <!-- > -->